Ronlee12355/GCclassifier/README.md

-# `GCclassifier`: an R package for prediction of gene expression-based molecular subtype of gastric cancer
+# GCclassifier: an R package for prediction of gene expression-based molecular subtype of gastric cancer

 Gastric cancer (GC) can be divided into gene expression-based and biologically distinct molecular subtypes.
 This package is to built to label gastric cancer samples based on their log2 scaled gene expression profiles (GEP).